MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 Standard checkpoints (formerly known as snapshots) capture the exact memory state of your virtual machine.
 That means the virtual machine will restore with **exactly** the same state in which the checkpoint was taken down to the exact application state.
 Standard checkpoints may contain information about client connections, transactions, and the external network state.
 This information may not be valid when the checkpoint is applied.
 Additionally, if a checkpoint is taken during an application crash, restoring that checkpoint will be in the middle of that crash.

+The presence of a standard checkpoint for a virtual machine may impact the disk performance of the virtual machine.
+We do not recommend using standard checkpoints on virtual machines when performance or the availability of storage space is critical.

 Applying a production checkpoint involves booting the guest operating system from an offline state.
 This means that no application state or security information is captured as part of the checkpoint process.

 The following table shows when to use production checkpoints or standard checkpoints, depending on the state of the virtual machine.